sukeshni/sample-test/answer.md

-*Refactoring
+Refactoring

 If I am the manager of this project and if I could change the specification of this app, I would

-1. Consider RESTful principles to handle CRUD actions :
+1.Consider RESTful principles to handle CRUD actions :
 *Change the following endpoint
 - POST api/companies/events ---> GET api/companies/events